OpenNHP/opennhp/README.md

 ![OpenNHP architecture](docs/images/OpenNHP_Arch.png)

-Please refer to the [OpenNHP Documentation](https://opennhp.org/) for more details.
+> Please refer to the [OpenNHP Documentation](https://opennhp.org/) for detailed information about architecture and workflow.

 ## Cryptographic Algorithms